aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-6-release-notes/_index.md

 ## WebDocumentOptions.AnimateShapes property has been added ##

-[Aspose.Slides.Export.Web.WebDocumentOptions.AnimateShapes](https://apireference.aspose.com/slides/net/aspose.slides.export.web/webdocumentoptions/properties/animateshapes) property has been added.
-If the property set to true exported HTML results will contain shape animations.
+The [Aspose.Slides.Export.Web.WebDocumentOptions.AnimateShapes](https://apireference.aspose.com/slides/net/aspose.slides.export.web/webdocumentoptions/properties/animateshapes) property has been added.
+When the property is set to true, shape animations get added to exported HTML results.

-The code sample below demonstrates how the property can be used within the project based on Aspose.Slides.WebExtensions.
+This code sample demonstrates how the property can be used in a project based on Aspose.Slides.WebExtensions:

 ``` csharp
 using (Presentation pres = new Presentation(@"SomePresentation.pptx"))